Public Health Law

 What is "Public Health Law"

 More specifically, these laws are enacted to protect your health and provide you with the means to be the healthiest you can be.
-Furthermore, public health laws are enacted at the federal, state, and local levels alike.
+Furthermore, public health laws are enacted at all levels, including federal, state, and local levels alike.
 For details on applicable laws in our jurisdiction, please see the links below.

 State Laws and Regulations

-These are public health laws which are enacted by the Commonwealth of Kentucky legislative bodies including the House of Representatives and Senate.
-They include both statutes and regulations that stipulate, how, what, when, where, and who as it applies to protecting your health and assuring access to health resources.
+These are public health laws enacted by the legislative bodies of the Commonwealth of Kentucky, including the Kentucky House of Representatives and Senate.
+They include both statutes and regulations that stipulate how, what, when, where, and to whom they apply to protect your health and ensure access to health resources.

 Local Regulations

 Likewise, local regulations are those public health laws enacted at the local level by the District Board of Health.
-Specifically, these laws are adopted to address distinct needs and issues as it relates to your health.
+Specifically, these laws are designed to address distinct health-related needs and issues.
 Such regulations do not cross county lines and are not applicable in communities outside of the Three Rivers District.

 01 –Public Health Regulation 317-01 Onsite Sewage Disposal Systems